 At the property level, we find that candidates and their campaign donors increase land conversion to soy while the candidate is in office, suggesting that local political connections help farmers overcome barriers to agricultural intensification.
-Landholding mayors also significantly increase deforestation on their properties while in office, yet are significantly less likely to receive an environmental violation, indicating potential political influence over environmental enforcement.
-Notably, landholding mayors deforest on average 9.2% of their property area during their first four-year mandate alone.
-At the municipal-level, we find that close election of mayors with personal landholdings has no effect on aggregate municipal outcomes, but that close election of mayors who received campaign donations from landholders leads to significant increases in soy cultivation, deforestation, and environmental violations.
-These effects may result from mayors governing on behalf of agricultural special interests: municipal spending on agricultural promotion trends upward in these municipalties, and receipt of rural credit increases significantly.
+While we do not measure clear significant differences in deforestation rates between winning candidates and runners-up, we nevertheless note that landholding mayors engage in substantial deforestation while in office, clearing on average 9.2% of their property area during their first four-year mandate alone.
+At the municipal-level, we find that close election of mayors with personal landholdings has no effect on aggregate municipal outcomes, but that close election of mayors who received substantial campaign donations from landholders leads to significant increases in soy cultivation, deforestation, and environmental violations.
+These effects may result from mayors governing on behalf of agricultural special interests: municipal spending on agricultural promotion trends upward in these municipalities, and receipt of rural credit increases significantly.

-Findings also suggest that rural producers face constraints on agricultural intensification in the Amazon.
+These findings suggest that rural producers face constraints on agricultural intensification in the Amazon.
 Conversion of pasture to soy requires significant capital, technological, and labor inputs, and landholders may turn to buying political influence through campaign donations as a way of overcoming these constraints.
 Mayors, in turn, may use the power of their office to facilitate preferential access to credit, services, or inputs for themselves and their donors.
-This dynamic represents a channel of land-use patronage that has not been documented previously, and which merits further study.
+This dynamic represents a channel of "land-use patronage" that has not been documented previously, and which merits further study.
 At the municipal-level, we show that agricultural special interest groups may use campaign donations to shape municipal governance in their favor - with adverse environmental consequences.